aahnik/wappdriver/docs/usage/04_advanced.md

 ## In Brief

 Pass name of recipient as first argument and after that you can pass as many message arguments as you wish.

+!!! note
     - The name of recipient must be saved in your contacts.
     - Each message argument must be a string.
     - If you want to send a file, pass the absolute path of the file to the function.

----
-Example Use:
+Example Use

 ```python